 Jens Struck

-Jens Struck is a business owner, journalist and web designer at German Online Publisher GbR in Ried.
+Jens Struck is business owner, journalist and web designer at German Online Publisher GbR in Ried